Caroline Marshall Msc, PgDip, MBACP Accredited and Registered

 It can be daunting meeting a counsellor for the first time and wondering if you are doing the right thing.
-I would be happy to arrange an Initial Consultation of 30 minutes for £20 in order that you are certain and comfortable that you would like to work with me.
+I would be happy to arrange an Initial Consultation of 30 minutes at a reduced cost of £20 in order that you are certain and comfortable that you would like to work with me.

 Trainee Counsellors (Students):

 Counsellors in training are required to access therapy as part of their course requirements.
 I can offer a reduced rate of £25 to trainee counsellors.